Purvansh-gourh/MovieBlog/README.md

 4. Delete review.
 5. Delete comment on review.

-6. Can search a movie online and add review details from it API used :- omdb to get movie details and get imdb id of movie to find detailed information
+6. Can search a movie online and add review details from it<br>
+   API used :- omdb to get movie details and get imdb id of movie
+               to find detailed information